egg over CTA

 Proper Ventilation

 By increasing ventilation to the area, you’ll reduce moisture.
 This is especially important in bathrooms and kitchen areas where steam will be present.
 Open windows when possible, run exhaust fans and use a dehumidifier in summer months to remove moisture from the air.
+If you have fixed windows in these area, make sure to replace them with operable models like casement windows, hung windows or sliders.

 Controlling humidity and keeping your home dry is the key to preventing and stopping mould growth.